flovv/flovv.github.io/research.md

 ## Refereed Journal Articles
-**Crowd Labor Markets as Platform for Group Decision and Negotiation Research: A Comparison to Laboratory Experiment.** Group Decision and Negotiation. (forthcoming)
+**Crowd Labor Markets as Platform for Group Decision and Negotiation Research: A Comparison to Laboratory Experiment.** Group Decision and Negotiation.
+(2018)

 **Manipulation in Conditional Decision Markets.** Group Decision and Negotiation.
 (2017)